 The supported user authentication methods are as follows:

-- Username + AD password: If the Windows username and password are used for authentication, the NetScaler Gateway client seamlessly establishes the tunnel by using these credentials.
+- Username + AD password: If the Windows user name and password are used for authentication, the NetScaler Gateway client seamlessly establishes the tunnel by using these credentials.

 - User certificate: If user certificate is used for authentication and there is only one certificate on the machine, the NetScaler Gateway client seamlessly establishes the tunnel by using this certificate.
 If multiple client certificates are installed, the tunnel is established after the user has selected the preferred certificate.
-The NetScaler Gateway client uses this preference for subsequently established tunnels.
+The NetScaler Gateway client uses this preference for later established tunnels.